Angular bispectrum of matter number counts in cosmic structures: The angular bispectrum

 \section{The angular bispectrum}

+Here we focus on the projection of the matter number count onto the sphere and provide the relevant expressions for computing the angular bispectrum with tomographic bin statistics.
+Such statistics involve ``finite redshift bins'' and are well suited for the analysis of photometric surveys (which is the main application of our work); this should be contrasted to the SFB approach of e.g.\ \cite{Benabou:2023ldb} which targets spectroscopic surveys with precise redshift information (see also the introduction for details).
+We remark that projecting the field-level number count onto the sphere preserves the original ${\cal H}/k$ weak-field hierarchy.
+This follows from the approximate correspondence between the Fourier mode $k$ and the multipole on the sphere $\ell \simeq r k $ where $r$ is the comoving distance of the sphere.
+In fact, the mode $k \simeq \ell/r$ is in general the dominant contribution to the projection integral -- interestingly, this mode is exactly the one selected by the Limber approximation (which, however, we do not invoke).

 From the number count perturbation $\Delta \left( \boldsymbol{n} , z \right)$ introduced in Section~\ref{sec:Number Counts}, we can directly compute the angular bispectrum.
-Due to statistical isotropy, the angular correlation function depends only on three angles, which become three multipoles $\left\{ \ell_1 , \ell_2, \ell_3 \right\}$ in the bispectrum.
+Due to statistical isotropy, the angular correlation function depends only on three angles, which translate into three multipoles $\left\{ \ell_1 , \ell_2, \ell_3 \right\}$ in the angular bispectrum.
 However, the lack of translation invariance along the redshift direction induces dependence on the three separate source redshifts $\left\{ z_1 , z_2 , z_3 \right\}$.
-The angular bispectrum is then given by~\cite{Bucher:2015ura}
+The angular bispectrum is then given by~\citep{Bucher:2015ura}

 where $a_{\ell m}^z$ are the coefficients of the spherical harmonic decomposition of the number count perturbation $\Delta (\boldsymbol n, z)$, namely \be a_{\ell m } \left( z \right) = \int d \Omega_{\boldsymbol{n}} Y^*_{\ell m } \left( \boldsymbol{n} \right) \Delta \left( \boldsymbol{n}, z \right) \,, \ee and